NCSU-App-Development-Club/ncsuguessr-backend/README.md

 Run the container (NOTE: if using local postgres, set `DB_HOST` to `host.docker.internal` on Mac and Windows) using `docker run --rm -it --env-file <ENV_FILE> -p 3000:3000 <NAME>`

 TODO: how to use localstack with containerized app? (runs into networking problems)

+## NVM

+`nvm`, or node version manager, is a command line utility that helps install and manage multiple versions of node.
+We will be using it to ensure that everyone is using the same version of node.
+Please use [this guide](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) to install `nvm` (or `nvm-windows` if you are on windows, but it should work the same).

+Not required, but if you are using zsh (default on mac, can be installed on linux), you can set up automatic `nvm` version switching.
+See [here](https://github.com/nvm-sh/nvm#zsh)

 # File structure